-An unfolding story of a Pagan lad who befriends a Christian hermit on the Isle of Elba in AD 572, including notes on research, writing tips and background information
+An unfolding story of a friendship between a Pagan lad and a Christian hermit on the Isle of Elba in AD 572, including notes on research, writing tips and background information

 Snippets from People, Personal Expression, and Social Relations in Late Antiquity